AMATEUR RADIO AT CONCORDIA UNIVERSITY

 You can take a "Morse Code" exam and have this qualification on your certificate.
 This is useful if you wish to operate on HF when travelling to foreign countries that have a Morse code requirement.

-A7: Any students interested in projects involving radio transmitters should be aware of the following federal regulation.
-You must comply with Industry Canada's requirement RSS-210 - Low Power License-Exempt Radiocommunication Devices (All Frequency Bands).
+A6: Any students interested in projects involving radio transmitters should be aware of the following federal regulation.
+You must comply with ISED requirement RSS-210 - Low Power License-Exempt Radiocommunication Devices (All Frequency Bands).
 In particular, see Section 5.14: Home-Built Devices, and Section 8: Standards For Low-Power Devices Identified as Category II Equipment.

-To obtain study guidance and sample exams, your first stop should be the Radio Amateurs of Canada (RAC) website.
+You can obtain study guidance from the Radio Amateurs of Canada RAC website.
 This is the national body representing amateur radio.
 See also Coax Publications for study guides.
+There are a lot of very good books and other resources at the American Radio Relay League ARRL.
+This organization is the US counterpart of RAC.

-You can take an Amateur Radio course that is offered by the Montreal Amateur Radio Club (MARC) every January.
+You can take an Amateur Radio course that is offered by the Montreal Amateur Radio Club MARC every January.
 Or, if you prefer, you can take the self-study route.
-That club also administers the exam every April; contact them to find out the precise date.
+MARC also administers an exam every April; contact them to find out the precise date.